borchero/terraform-plan-comment/README.md

 - Generate a "markdown-native" representation of the plan including foldable sections and coloring
 - Post the plan to pull requests as a "sticky comment"
+- Run as a "native" JavaScript action rather than launching a Docker container
 - Use with or without the Terraform wrapper script provided by [hashicorp/setup-terraform](https://github.com/hashicorp/setup-terraform)